justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-an-exchange-rate-provider/README.md

 }
 ```

-> We identify the currencies by their currency codes, which we then compare to a JSON array of currencies to get their respective rates.
-Finally we perform the calculation and return the result as a `BigDecimal`.
-While they are less important details for this example, you can also see `_getStaticExchangeRates` and `_getRateForCode` by visiting [F2Y1ExchangeRateProvider.java](./liferay-f2y1.zip/f2y1-impl/src/main/java/com/acme/f2y1/internal/commerce/currency/util/F2Y1ExchangeRateProvider.java).
+> This example uses a data file with a static list of exchange rates as the data source, [f2y1-exchange-rates.json](./liferay-f2y1.zip/f2y1-impl/src/main/resources/com/acme/f2y1/internal/commerce/exchange/rates/f2y1-exchange-rates.json).
+See [ECBExchangeRateProvider](https://github.com/liferay/com-liferay-commerce/blob/2.0.4/commerce-currency-service/src/main/java/com/liferay/commerce/currency/internal/util/ECBExchangeRateProvider.java) for a more practical use case.
+You can also see `_getStaticExchangeRates` and `_getRateForCode` by visiting [F2Y1ExchangeRateProvider.java](./liferay-f2y1.zip/f2y1-impl/src/main/java/com/acme/f2y1/internal/commerce/currency/util/F2Y1ExchangeRateProvider.java).
 >
-> We use the `CommerceCurrency` object for the two currencies to get the information we need, like their currency codes.
-To find more methods you can use with a `CommerceCurrency` object, see [CommerceCurrency.java](https://github.com/liferay/com-liferay-commerce/blob/2.0.4/commerce-currency-api/src/main/java/com/liferay/commerce/currency/model/CommerceCurrency.java) and [CommerceCurrencyModel.java](https://github.com/liferay/com-liferay-commerce/blob/2.0.4/commerce-currency-api/src/main/java/com/liferay/commerce/currency/model/CommerceCurrencyModel.java).
+> Use the `CommerceCurrency` object for the two currencies to get the information needed, like their currency codes.
+See [CommerceCurrency.java](https://github.com/liferay/com-liferay-commerce/blob/2.0.4/commerce-currency-api/src/main/java/com/liferay/commerce/currency/model/CommerceCurrency.java) and [CommerceCurrencyModel.java](https://github.com/liferay/com-liferay-commerce/blob/2.0.4/commerce-currency-api/src/main/java/com/liferay/commerce/currency/model/CommerceCurrencyModel.java) to find more methods you can use with a `CommerceCurrency` object.

 ## Conclusion